barzansaeedpour/GUI-docker-python-Xming/README.md

 # GUI-docker-python-Xming

-This is simple project to display GUI app in docker.
+This is a project to display GUI app in docker and windows using Xming.

 Step 1: Install and Run Xming